fastmcp-me/scrapling-fetch-mcp/README.md

 ## Limitations

+- **Designed only for text content**: Specifically for documentation, articles, and reference materials
-- Not designed for high-volume scraping
+- Not designed for high-volume scraping or data harvesting
 - May not work with sites requiring authentication
 - Performance varies by site complexity